-- a description of the investment property; - an explanation of why fair value cannot be determined reliably; - if possible, the range of estimates in which fair value is highly likely to lie; and - on disposal of investment property not carried at fair value: - the fact that the entity has disposed of investment property not carried at fair value; - the carrying amount of that investment property at the time of sale; and - the amount of gain or loss recognised.
+- a description of the investment property; - an explanation of why fair value cannot be determined reliably; - if possible, the range of estimates in which fair value is highly likely to lie. - On disposal of investment property not carried at fair value, an entity must also disclose: - the fact that the entity has disposed of investment property not carried at fair value - the carrying amount of that investment property at the time of sale - the amount of gain or loss recognised.
 [AASB 140.78]